Xibo has a sophisticated scheduling system which allows for the simple creation of complex schedules for Events across Displays/Display Groups.

 Events are administered from the Schedule section of the menu and managed from the calendar interface.

 The CMS supports scheduling for 5 Event types:

 Select Published Layouts to schedule to Displays.

 Overlay Layout Event

-A Layout that is scheduled as an Interrupt Layout will interrupt your usual schedule and play for the specified Share of Voice percentage set for each full hour that the Layout is scheduled.
+A Layout that is scheduled as an Interrupt Layout will interrupt your usual schedule to fit around other scheduled Layouts to play for the specified Share of Voice percentage set.

 A Scheduled Command can be executed by the Player at a specific point in time and therefore this type of event does not need a

 Commands available to schedule are pre-configured by an Administrator.
 Available Commands can be selected using the Command drop-down menu on the Schedule Event form.
 If you require additional commands please contact your Administrator.

 Further information regarding Command Functionality for Administrators can be found here

 Display Order and Priority are irrelevant when it comes to executing the Command, but may be set in the CMS for organisational purposes.